Jim Gannon: Stockport County

 In 1990, he moved to Stockport County, who paid United between £40,000 and £75,000 for his services.
 He remained at the club for ten years, during which the club would win promotion on two occasions, and make four Wembley appearances.
 On 10 March 1993, Gannon verbally abused Stoke City player Mark Stein, who reacted by assaulting Gannon.
-Gannon made a formal complaint to the police, and as a result, Stein was later required to appear in court for the attack.
+Stein was later required to appear in court for the attack after Gannon made a formal complaint to the police.
 The two players' confrontation continued the following month after Gannon's then-girlfriend spat at Stein in a post-match interview.
 Stein was given a conditional discharge after the court accepted he was under "extreme provocation" from what he claimed was racial abuse.

 During his early days at the club Gannon was criticised by supporters for his performances.
-Still, he soon won them over after moving from centre-half to become a goalscoring midfielder.
+However, he won them over after moving from centre-half to become a goalscoring midfielder.
 Stockport fans named him 'The Ghost', due to his knack of "ghosting" in at the back of the box to score from crosses.
 He was also nicknamed "Big Jimbo".

 In 1990–91, County achieved promotion from the Fourth Division as runners-up.
-In 1992, he made his first trip to Wembley Stadium, as Stockport lost 1–0 to Stoke City in the Football League Trophy final.
+In 1992, Gannon made his first trip to Wembley Stadium, as Stockport lost 1–0 to Stoke City in the Football League Trophy final.
 During the same season, Stockport also reached the Third Division play-off final, but were defeated at Wembley.
 The following year, County again reached the Football League Trophy final but lost 2–1 to Port Vale.
 In January 1994, Gannon joined Notts County for a brief loan spell to help him overcome some personal problems.
 Returning to Stockport, he finished the season with his fourth trip to Wembley in two years, as County were denied promotion from the Second Division by a 2–1 defeat to Burnley.
 The team finally achieved promotion from the division in 1996–97 as runners-up.
 This promotion was built on a strong defence, of which Gannon and fellow centre-back Sean Connelly were a major part.
 The following season, County achieved an eighth-place finish in the First Division.
 He played under the management of Danny Bergara, Dave Jones, Gary Megson, and Andy Kilner.

 On 21 March 2000, during a game with Manchester City, he ruptured his anterior cruciate ligaments, keeping him out of action for several months.
 He was awarded a testimonial match against Manchester City in August 2000, but got into a dispute with the club over the financial arrangements.
 He then left the club in November 2000, and issued employment tribunal proceedings for unfair dismissal.